List of mammals of Japan: Order: Carnivora (carnivorans)

+Order: Artiodactyla (even-toed ungulates)

-The order Cetacea includes whales, dolphins and porpoises.
-They are the mammals most fully adapted to aquatic life with a spindle-shaped nearly hairless body, protected by a thick layer of blubber, and forelimbs and tail modified to provide propulsion underwater.
+The even-toed ungulates are ungulates whose weight is borne about equally by the third and fourth toes, rather than mostly or entirely by the third as in perissodactyls.
+There are about 220 terrestrial artiodactyl species, including many that are of great economic importance to humans.
+Artiodactyla also includes the infraorder Cetacea, which includes whales, dolphins and porpoises.
+Cetaceans are the mammals most fully adapted to aquatic life with a spindle-shaped nearly hairless body, protected by a thick layer of blubber, and forelimbs and tail modified to provide propulsion underwater.